timothystotts/fpga-serial-acl-tester-1/README.md

 selecting among ten ADXL362 configuration preset values for each of Activity Detection threshold/timer and Inactivity Detection threshold/timer.
 The VHDL code is complete for this feature, but is not yet release ready.
 The Verilog code is also complete for this feature, but is not yet release ready.
+The IPI-BD AXI design is also complete for this feature, but is not yet release ready.
 Checkouts for the design without a Pmod SSD peripheral should refer to release tag Serial_ACL_Tester_Release_A .
-Checkouts for the latest experimental implementation of adding Pmod SSD to Pmod Jack JA and using Buttons 0 and 1 to select threshold/timer presets, should refer to tag Serial_ACL_Tester_HDL_Prerelease_2B or the HEAD of the master branch.
-The AXI design does not yet implement the Pmod SSD at Pmod Jack JA due to a limitation of the Digilent Inc.
+Checkouts for the latest experimental implementation of adding Pmod SSD to Pmod Jack JA and using Buttons 0 and 1 to select threshold/timer presets, should refer to tag Serial_ACL_Tester_HDL_Prerelease_4B or the HEAD of the master branch.
+The AXI design implements an alternative IP module instead of Pmod SSD user IP, called MuxSSD.
+This allows the FreeRTOS C code to implement a software driver to update two registers on the MuxSSD that control the discrete segments of each of the two Seven Segment digit emitters.
+The MuxSSD IP in the IPI-BD takes care of multiplexing the two digits with only 8 general purpose signals.
+The FreeRTOS program can write one or both digits at any time and expect continued display of both digits and no necessary timer usage for GPIO multiplexing in the user code.
-User IP for that Pmod.

 ### Naming conventions notice
 The Pmod peripherals used in this project connect via a standard bus technology design called SPI.